OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/what-is-drupal.md

 Central to a solid content architecture is the ability for one piece of content to reference another.
 A recipe could have an author, so instead of adding a name and email field to every recipe you could instead add an author reference field.
 The author reference field creates a relationship between the author and one or more recipes.
 A single author can be referenced from multiple recipes, and if they change their email address sometime in the future it only needs to be done in one place.
 Similar to a relational database, Drupal has built-in features for creating and managing these relationships.
 There is also support in the API for including related objects when requesting a parent object in order to help reduce the number of HTTP requests required to load and display a set of related records.

-If you’re curious and want to learn more, the underlying systems within Drupal that make this possible are the Entity API, and the Field API.
+If you’re curious and want to learn more, the underlying systems within Drupal that make this possible are the Entity API and the Field API.

-While many of the CMSes on the market today provide tools for creating structured data, Drupal’s go far beyond the standard data types of text, number, date and time, image/file, etc. While the data stored in the database might look like a simple string of text, Drupal can be made to understand that that string is actually the ISBN number of a book.
+While many of the CMSes on the market today provide tools for creating structured data, Drupal's go far beyond the standard data types of text, number, date and time, image/file, etc. While the data stored in the database might look like a simple string of text, Drupal can be made to understand that that string is actually the ISBN number of a book.
 Then it can use this knowledge to do things like present editors with an autocomplete field so they can enter the more human-friendly title of the book while the backend looks up the ISBN to store.
 Or, instead of just delivering the ISBN to a front end client, Drupal can first look up metadata about the book and provide the client with a JSON object containing title, author, publication data, and a thumbnail of the cover image.
 This reduces the amount of work content authors are required to do, and improves the editorial experience of adding information about a book.

 For front-end developers this means you can structure the data, and metadata, that make up your application's content in meaningful ways, and give editors an intuitive interface for creating content via the backend UI, without having to write any code.